 A financial advisor can set you up for financial success in retirement.
 Speak with a local financial advisor today.

 First, an annuity is a contract between you and an insurance company.
 It’s often part of retirement planning, though traditionally, it’s what people bought with their nest eggs when they retired.
-Now with the passage of the SECURE Act, more savers will have access to annuity products through their 401(k) plans.
+Following the passage of the SECURE Act, more savers will have access to annuity products through their 401(k)s.